 Fittonia are a truly classic terrarium plant.

-Loving warmth, moisture and humidity; they thrive in a closed terrarium environment.
+Loving warmth, moisture, and humidity; they thrive in a closed terrarium environment.

-Which is why I think for terrariums, Fittonia work well as the main – and sole – feature plant.
+Which is why I think for terrariums, Fittonia work well as the main – and often sole – feature plant.
 They shine when given center stage and plenty of room to show their foliage.